 Holly Lam is a Senior Legal Counsel at AMP Capital specialising in disputes and regulatory engagement.
 Holly was previously a Senior Associate at HWL Ebsworth Lawyers specialising in insolvency and general commercial litigation.
 With the unwavering support of a wonderful husband, she is currently juggling her roles on the WLANSW Executive Committee and Australian Women Lawyers Board as VP, with full-time work (done flexibly), a baby, a toddler and further studies.
 Holly first joined the Executive Committee in 2013 and remains passionate about the advancement of women in law and leadership.
 She was previously Chair of the Sharecare Subcommittee that focused on all matters relevant to working lawyer parents – including advancing parental leave equality, promoting flexible work arrangements, and encouraging men to lean in at home so that there is space and opportunity for women to lean in at work.

-Allysha-Jane Merrett is the Practice Leader at Watts McCray Lawyers managing the Parramatta office.
+Allysha-Jane Merrett is a Senior Associate (Accredited Specialist Family Law) with Broun Abrahams Burreket.
 Prior to moving to Sydney in May 2020, Allysha worked in Newcastle as a family and criminal lawyer.
-Allysha is an accredited specialist in family law and has a particular interest in gender dysphoria, international relocation, promoting legal education and pro bono legal work.
+Allysha has a particular interest in gender dysphoria, international relocation, promoting legal education and pro bono legal work.
 Allysha juggles volunteer legal work with further studies and competitive sailing.
 Allysha has a passionate commitment to advancing the standing of women having mentored many professional women, assisted women’s support networks and organisations and advocated for women; the up and coming and the disenfranchised.